Skip to content

 Winner-takes-all scoringQuiet people disappearTeam or rotating-score formats

-Amy Edmondson’s psychological safety research defines the construct as a shared belief that the team is safe for interpersonal risk-taking.
-That line matters.
+Amy Edmondson’s psychological safety research defines it as a shared belief that the team is safe for interpersonal risk-taking.
+That distinction does the work here.
 A safe game invites a small risk.
-A bad game demands a personal reveal before the group has earned it.
+A bad one demands a personal reveal the group hasn’t earned yet.

 • Bad prompt: “What childhood moment shaped you?”